-By contrast, the Gazelle scientists and naval officers involved in writing the reports were, with the exception of Dr Studer who was Swiss, all German.
-From a modern-day perspective, it also seems remarkable that no French scientists were involved in the preparation, execution and reporting of either of the voyages but this may be explained by the diminished state of French science following the conclusion of the Franco-Prussian war.
-(Crosland, 1976, Dolan, 2020).
+1295 By contrast, the Gazelle scientists and naval officers involved in writing the reports were, with the exception of Dr Studer who was Swiss, all German.
+From a modern-day perspective, it also seems remarkable that no French scientists were involved in the preparation execution and reporting of either of the voyages.

-9 Postscript and conclusions
+1300 9.
+Postscript and conclusions